Experience the Creativity

 before the Expo for the new schedule.

 The area's most celebrated artists with disabilities will feature an eclectic mix of original, unforgettable artistry.
-From drawings and paintings to books and t-shirts, their amazing works will be available for appreciation and purchase.
+From drawings, paintings and photographs to books, spoons and t-shirts, their amazing works will be available for appreciation and purchase.
 Artist Market sponsor VSA Texas challenges perceptions of how people contribute by creating an arts-inspired, inclusive community of individuals with diverse abilities.
 They are an expert resource on inclusive arts – creating and maintaining an accessible and open community where everyone can participate.
 Their goal is to provide support and training to the public, enhance personal growth, and offer Texans access to the creative work of people with diverse abilities.
 Learn more at www.vsatx.org.

-We the Team at Ability Shirts believe that anyone with a so-called "disability" has a unique ability and can do many great things with a unique ability you just have to believe in yourself!
-We sell awareness merchandise some of which is handmade by individuals with unique abilities, please visit our website for more information or to purchase our awareness products which we donate a portion of our sales back to a local deserving nonprofit organization at the end of the year
+We the Team at Younique Abilities believe that anyone with a so-called "disability" has a unique ability and can do many great things with a unique ability you just have to believe in yourself!
+We sell awareness merchandise some of which is handmade by individuals with unique abilities, please visit our website for more information or to purchase our awareness products which we donate a portion of our sales back to a local deserving nonprofit organization at the end of the year.